AlainParadis/wil/portfolio-development.md

 - *I'm really proud of* the type treatment in this piece because...
 - *This piece is particularly strong* due to its unique use of colour.

-### Show it In Its Native Format
+### Use Its Native Format

 Show each piece in its native form.
 If you have a motion piece, have it rendered to play locally and upload to YouTube or to Vimeo so they can see it when they wish.
 If you have a print piece, photograph it and print it.
+Assemble to exacting standards, as if it came off the press.
 You get the idea.
-Web designs in the browser, locally and online.
+Show web designs in the browser, locally and online.

 Never rely on the internet access.
 Have each piece on your computer and online.

 ### Keep It Updated

 As stated at the top of this page, your portfolio is a living document.
 When you complete your next killer project, be sure to include it in your portfolio.
-Eventually, you'll have enough pieces that you'll be able to include certain ones to tailor it to a specific employer.
+Eventually, you'll have enough pieces that you'll be able to include certain ones to tailor your portfolio to a specific employer.

 ### How Many Pieces?